Setting Up

 3. A completed installation/configuration of these tools.

-Complete as many of these activities as you can:
+If you missed the Induction Week ‘install fest’, please now complete as many of these activities as you can:

 1. Go through the computer health check.

-2. Finish installing the programming environment.
+3. Install the programming environment.

 The last of these is the stage where you’re most likely to encounter problems that will need our assistance, so knowing that you need our help in Week 1 means that you can ask for it much sooner in the practical!